 - Self-kindness is as “simple” as speaking kindly to yourself.
 What would you say to a friend in the same position?
 A good place to start might be, “This is hard right now, I understand.”

-You may experience feelings of guilt, shame, confusion and anxiety after eating.
+You may experience feelings of guilt, shame, confusion and anxiety after eating while in eating disorder recovery.
 Through the practice of self-compassion, you can start to be patient and kind with yourself.
 Know that your feelings are valid, and that recovery is hard.
 It can be very liberating and helpful to share how you’re feeling with your loved one.
 Practicing self-compassion can remind you and your partner that eating disorder recovery is a journey.

 Dining Out or Eating in Front of Your Loved One

 Let’s say you’re at a cozy restaurant on what’s meant to be a nice date with your sweetheart.
 You pick up the menu and become overwhelmed by the options.
-Perhaps you start to calculate all the possible calories in your head – or even worse, you spot the calories listed beside each item.
 Internal struggle and panic ensue.
 Take a breath and acknowledge that this is a challenging experience.
 Here are tips for practicing self-compassion when dining with your loved one.

 - Tell your partner how you are feeling.
 Sharing your feelings can alleviate anxiety and allow your loved one to offer support.

 - Take a few deep breaths when reviewing the menu and try to order something that you truly want.